Bestune T90: Specifications

 The T90 is powered by either a 1.5-liter gasoline engine with 124 kW (169 hp) or a 2.0-liter gasoline engine with 185 kW (252 hp).
 Both engines have a turbocharger and front-wheel drive.
 MacPherson struts are installed on the front axle and multi-link suspension on the rear axle.

 The passenger cabin has an aesthetic combining panels made of piano plastic, leather and chrome.
-In front of the driver there are digital indicators with a diagonal of 8 inches and an additional HUD system in front of the driver's eyes, while the central console is dominated by a vertical touch screen of the multimedia system with a diagonal of 12.6 inches.
+In front of the driver there are digital indicators with a diagonal of eight inches and an additional HUD system in front of the driver's eyes, while the central console is dominated by a vertical touch screen of the multimedia system with a diagonal of 12.6 inches.

-Bestune Yueyi 07
+Yueyi 07

-In February 2025, a hybrid variant debuted as part of the second model from the electrified Yueyi line was presented called the Bestune Yueyi 07 (奔腾悦意07).
+In February 2025, a hybrid variant debuted as part of the second model from the electrified Yueyi line was presented called the Yueyi 07 (一汽悦意07).
 Visually, it was distinguished by redesigned bumpers, led by a different front fascia with a distinctive light strip and a small, low-mounted air intake.
 The combustion-electric drivetrain consisted of a 1.5-liter gasoline engine, which, together with an electric motor, developed a combined power of 225 hp.
 A 31 kWh battery, rechargeable from a wall socket, enabled an all-electric range of up to 150 kilometers.